 Original creators have the option of raising funds for causes that are important to them.
 While not every NFT is profitable for the owner, some of the most successful NFTs have made millions in sales.

 How NFT Royalties Work

 A royalty can be set as a percentage of the secondary sales, which the creator can set at the time of minting the work.
-Your NFT will earn you the percentage you choose on all future sales of your non-fungible token once it has been minted.
+Your NFT will earn you the percentage you (the project creator… not the trader) choose on all future sales of your non-fungible token once it has been minted.

 While not all marketplaces offer royalties, some, such as Rarible, allow you to enter royalties while minting your NFT.